kaoutar55/DLaaS-Getting-StartedTutorial/demo.md

 tar xvf cifar-10-python.tar.gz
 rm cifar-10-python.tar.gz
 ```
-or
+The above commands create a new directory cifar10, download and extract the data in this directory.
+Then remove the tar file.

-Download all the data from this [link](https://ibm.box.com/s/5ss0adenqf4dow9bqynb687cuu1oh79q)
+alternatively, you could also download the data from this [link](https://ibm.box.com/s/5ss0adenqf4dow9bqynb687cuu1oh79q)

-### Step 1: Upload the dataset to your bucket:
+### Upload the dataset to your bucket:
+After you have the data for your training, upload this data to the cloud object store you setup previously.
-We assign the name of the bucket to a shell variable
+We assign the name of the bucket to a shell variable.
+Note that name of the bucket should be unique globally and without any special charecters or upper case letters.
 ```
 $ bucket_name=<your_bucket_name>
 $ bxaws s3 cp cifar10/  s3://$bucket_name/cifar10 --recursive